Showing posts with label poverty. Show all posts

 Regardless what the race, color, or ethnicity of the urban ghetto dweller is … the incidence of violence in the urban ghetto is a universal fact.
 It is instead the crushing, de-humanizing impact of urban ghetto poverty that creates a seedbed for violence.

 That the combination of poverty and urbanization should produce such an outcome should not be surprising.
 And the impact of globalization has actually made it worse.
-(See “Gangs in the Global City,” a conference and soon to be book published by the University of Illinois Press.)

 Maya Angelou, in her book Wouldn’t Take Nothing for My Journey Now, says that the children of the ghetto are the way they are because they do not experience caring, self-respect, and courtesy in the home.
 That has much validity, but that experience itself is in turn the product of poverty and the soul-crushing life of the urban ghetto.

 I’m not going to go into the sociological reasons why the combination of poverty and urban ghetto produce violence.
 Untold books and articles have been written on the subject.
 The reasons are well known and the facts inescapable.
-Yet we as a society, and all societies around the world, choose to point the finger at the people themselves and/or cultures rather than the situations the poor find themselves in because that is what is convenient for us.
+Yet we as a society, and all societies around the world, choose to point the finger at the people themselves and/or their cultures rather than the situations the poor find themselves in because that is what is convenient for us.

 If it wasn’t the fault of the poor, if the problem wasn’t self-inflicted, then the larger society would have both a social and a moral obligation to correct the situation, to remove or at least ameliorate the causal factors.
 But we do not want to drastically change the way our societies are structured, the way resources are distributed by government, the deeply embedded racism against the ethnic poor, and the pervasive discrimination directed towards all poor.
 And so life for the poor continues more or less as it always has, even while receiving meager assistance in the U.S. and other countries from the government.